gy19cp/GEOG5990Assessment2/README.md

 Website: [gy19cp.github.io](https://gy19cp.github.io/index.html)

-A more detailed Model Summary can be found by on the [Model 2](https://gy19cp.github.io/model2summary.html) webpage of the website.
+A more detailed Model Summary can be found by selecting the [Model 2](https://gy19cp.github.io/model2summary.html) webpage on the website.

 ....